What is the medical licensing assessment (MLA)?

 All UK students would need to pass the MLA to obtain a Primary Medical Qualification.
 Medical school final examinations would include a combination of MLA components and assessment components set by each school to reflect their own curricula.

-For international medical graduates the MLA will replace the current GMC PLAB test.
-We may also be able to require EEA doctors to take the MLA, but that will be subject to the outcome of the negotiations on the UK leaving the European Union.
+For international medical graduates the MLA will replace the current GMC Professional Linguistic Assessment Board (PLAB) test.
+In addition, we hope that in future we will be allowed by law to test the knowledge and skills of EEA graduates through the MLA.
+But that will be subject to the outcome of the negotiations on the UK leaving the European Union.

 How will the MLA be structured?

 We currently envisage an assessment of two parts:

 - a test of applied knowledge

 - a test of clinical and professional skills.